builttoroam/device_calendar/README.md

 ## Null-safety migration

 From `v3.9.0`, device_calendar is null-safe.
-However, not all workflow had been checked and bugs from older versions still presist.
+However, not all workflows have been checked and bugs from older versions still persist.

 You are strongly advised to test your workflow with the new package before shipping.
 Better yet, please leave a note for what works and what doesn't, or contribute some bug fixes!

 ## Android Integration

-The following will need to be added to the `AndroidManifest.xml` file for your application to indicate permissions to modify calendars a needed
+The following will need to be added to the `AndroidManifest.xml` file for your application to indicate permissions to modify calendars are needed

 ```xml
 <uses-permission android:name="android.permission.READ_CALENDAR" />